bearstech/oxyhydrogen/README.md

 Install the _python-openssl_ package on Debian like Linux.

 Install the _pyOpenSSL_ package on other OS.
-Be careful, on MacOS X, use openssl from brew, it's fresher.
+Be careful, on MacOS X, use openssl from brew, it's fresher but painful to install.

 Use
 ---